How to choose the right card issuing provider: 5 technical essentials

 Aleksandr Gornostal

-Aleksandr is a FinTech Solutions Architect at Star with 15+ years of IT experience building web and mobile applications.
-For the last six years, he's worked with numerous FinTech products as a full-stack developer, team lead and software architect.
-At Star, his focus is helping clients craft powerful FinTech software tailor-made for their needs and long-term success.
+Aleksandr is a Solutions Architect, Financial Services at Star with 15+ years of IT experience building web and mobile applications.
+For the last six years, he's worked with numerous fintech products as a full-stack developer, team lead and software architect.
+At Star, his focus is helping clients craft powerful fintech software tailor-made for their needs and long-term success.

 Harness our financial capabilities